 We are located on the border of the University of Sydney Campus and the Royal Prince Alfred Hospital.
-With many of our Faculty being professors and clinicians, we are well positioned to ensure a virtuous cycle of bed to bench to bed and translate our cutting edge research into practice.
-We continue capitalise on this geographical advantage and build these relationships with a focus on multi-disciplinary collaboration to ensure that the Australian population receives the greatest possible benefit.
-Our Faculty has access to some of the brightest minds with students being energised by the synergies created in our affiliated stakeholders.
+With many of our Faculty being professors and clinicians, we are well positioned to ensure a virtuous cycle of bed-to-bench-to-bed and translate our cutting edge research into practice.
+We continue to capitalise on this geographical advantage and build these relationships with a focus on multi-disciplinary collaboration to ensure that the Australian population receives the greatest possible benefit.
+Our Faculty has access to some of the brightest minds in medical research with students being energised by the synergies created in our affiliated stakeholders.

 We possess the scientific excellence and technological skills to allow us to understand the cellular and molecular drivers of inflammation, placing us in an outstanding position to make significant advances to overcome the prevalent diseases in our society.

 To improve human health through excellence in medical research

 To discover and bring to use innovative therapeutics and diagnostics

 Cancer, inflammatory and cardiovascular diseases